davidzwa/BabylonUnityLearnings/README.md

 # Babylon & Unity Toolkit  - Learnings

+Want to change/add something?
+Fork or send me an email at davidzwa@gmail.com

 An attempt to give people better access to the Unity Babylon Toolkit (exporter, server) to make your game in the (hopefully) newest BabylonJS and Unity ~2018.3.3f1.
 Goal: Give and collect Unity-BabylonJS examples